 Next Steps:

 - Phone your intended university: It can be worth ringing a university when you have not met the conditions of your offer if you have just missed out on a grade by a couple of UMS marks.
-It is also worth noting that UK universities may be more flexible this year considering the Covid-19 pandemic.
+Make sure you phone your university yourself; they will be less likely to consider your request for a place if someone is phoning on your behalf.

 Consider alternative options: If you cannot find a suitable course through clearing or are simply unhappy with your results you may wish to: